BLOG

 Here are some tips for clarinet players to stabilize their embouchure.

 It is important to select a reed that suits your playing style and musicality.
-Find the best reed through trial and error.
+Find the best reed for you through trial and error.

 Mouth shape and muscle control are important in forming a correct embouchure.